ChuzaWick420/FYP_AI_Based_Puzzle_Game/docs/comparisons_with_standard/project_relative_answers.md

 - `FR9` is conditional, ignore it completely.

 ### Modifiable
-- Requirements have to be atomic
+- Requirements have to be atomic.
-- Use explicit cross referencing
+- Use explicit cross-referencing.

+### Traceable